 Here’s how you heighten that tension and begin your plot:

-and yet one, a woman upon her doorstep, who had never laid eyes on the traveler before today, felt an icicle skewer her heart the instant she saw him — and saw also the strange and unmistakable key he wore on a chain around his neck.
+And yet one, a young slim woman upon her doorstep, who had never laid eyes on the traveler before today, felt an icicle skewer her heart the instant she saw him — and the instant she saw also the strange and unmistakable key he wore on a golden chain around his neck.

 Here’s how you further develop your character: